From Cochrane, Alberta

 William George Fox is a country/western music singer/songwriter.
 He was a leading figure in Canadian country music in the late 1980s and 1990s.

-Fox raised in Cochrane in the family of cattle ranchers.
+Fox was raised in Cochrane in a family of cattle ranchers.
 He lived, breathed and worked the farm and played in a rock band in his teens.

 In 1981, when he was 21 years old, George went to Sweden on a farm exchange program.
 The host farmer asked Fox to bring along some country albums.
 Fox began listening to them and was hooked.